LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ![Updating System](http://127.0.0.1/assets/lab1-5.png)

 Since upgrading packages involves modifying the system, administrative privileges are required.
-This is why we prefix the command with `sudo`.
+Hence we need to prefix the command with `sudo`.
 -  **`apt update`** updates the package lists from **Apt** package management tool.
 These package lists contain references to the latest versions of packages.
--  **`apt upgrade`** upgrades all installed packages to their latest versions based on the information fetched from the update command, `-y` automatically answers **YES** to any prompts that might appear during the upgrade process.
+-  **`apt upgrade`** upgrades all installed packages to their latest versions based on the information retrieved from the update command, `-y` automatically answers **YES** to any prompts that might appear during the upgrade process.

 #### Verify Python Version
-To confirm that Python is installed and check the version, use the following command:
+To confirm that Python is installed and up to date, use the following command:

 ```bash
 python3 -V